rust-embedded/embedonomicon/src/logging.md

 Can we do better?
 Yes, we can!

-The current implementation places the `static` variables in `.rodata`, which means they occupy size in Flash even though we never use their contents.
-Using a little bit of linker script magic we can make them occupy *zero* space in Flash.
+The current implementation places the `static` variables in `.rodata`, which means they occupy space in flash even though we never use their contents.
+Using a little bit of linker script magic we can make them occupy *zero* space in flash.

 ``` console
 $ cat log.x